CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 next batch to process.
 It is then a common practice to reserve more CPUs to perform data loading and pre-processing in several parallel threads or processes.
-A good rule of thumb in Puhti is to **reserve 10 CPUs per GPU** (as there are 4 GPUs and 40 CPUs per node). *Remember that CPUs are a much cheaper resource than the GPU!*
+A good rule of thumb in Puhti is to **reserve 10 CPUs per GPU** (as there are 4 GPUs and 40 CPUs per node).
+On Mahti you can reserve up to 32 cores, as that corresponds to 1/4 of the node. *Remember that CPUs are a much cheaper resource than the GPU!*

 You might have noticed that we have already followed this advice in our example